-- 1. Instantiate a virtual machine image (an AMI, if you are using Amazon Web Services) based on a supported operating system and start the virtual machine.
-See the documentation for your virtualization environment for details. - 2.
-Download the parcels required for the worker host from the public parcel repository, or from a repository that you have created and save them to a temporary directory.
+- Instantiate a virtual machine image (an AMI, if you are using Amazon Web Services) based on a supported operating system and start the virtual machine.
+See the documentation for your virtualization environment for details. - Download the parcels required for the worker host from the public parcel repository, or from a repository that you have created and save them to a temporary directory.
 See Cloudera Manager Version and Download Information. - 3.
-From the same location where you downloaded the parcels, download the parcel_name.parcel.shal file for each parcel.
+From the same location where you downloaded the parcel, download the parcel\name.parcel.shal file for each parcel.